How to use angular ng-class directive

 <p ng-class=”className className2″>Content here </p>

-• You may also use an object as the expression.
+• You may also use an object as an expression.
 In that case, the true value keys will be used as class names.

 • The expression in the ng-class can also be an array.
 The array elements can be strings or objects as in above two cases.